 Information Security Management Mechanisms

 In order to continuously strengthen information security management operations, ECOVE continues to invest resources in information security-related matters every year.
-In 2023, the investment in information security-related software, hardware, and service rentals reached NT$6,790,000.
-Resource allocations include strengthening security defense equipment, upgrading and revising antivirus software, replacing outdated servers, following the "3-2-1 backup principle" for backup system replacement, engaging professional cybersecurity vendors for security assessments and improvements, and reinforcing security management systems and education training.
+In 2024, the investment in information security-related software, hardware, and service rentals reached NT$8.28 million.
+Resource allocations include strengthening security defense equipment, relocating the email system to the cloud, upgrading and revising antivirus software, replacing outdated equipment, establishing remote backup validation mechanism, commissioning external professional cybersecurity vendors for security assessments and improvements, and reinforcing security management systems and education training.
 These efforts span from management to technical aspects to enhance information security capabilities.

 Information Security Incident Notification

 According to the "Information Security Management Guidelines," if employees detect a computer virus intrusion or other malicious software, they should immediately notify the nearest Information Center or the computer administrator of their department for handling.
 In practice, when the Information Service Center receives notifications from the antivirus system (indicating that automatic cleaning or isolation has failed), they proactively intervene to prevent individual employees from neglecting the antivirus system's alarm notifications.
-In 2023, there were 0 warnings or notifications of poisoning, 0 automatic cleanups, 1 automatic quarantine, and 4 notifications of information security incidents, which did not result in any data loss or customer damage, and so far, there have been no security incidents affecting the normal operation of the internal information system and information-related facilities.
+In 2024, there were 0 warnings or notifications of computer virus infection, 0 automatic cleanups, 0 automatic quarantine, and 25 notifications of information security incidents, which did not result in any data loss or customer damage.
+However, internal education training has been held to address the potential risk factors associated with the reported incidents.
 In the future, we will continue to refine and review the relevant processes to comprehensively improve the management of information security and align with the international quality requirements.

 Business Results and Industry Outlook